 “NOT BY MIGHT, NOR BY POWER, BUT BY MY SPIRIT.” ―ZECHARIAH 4:6

 Though I dedicated the first part of my adult life, my academic career, and my profession to Unitarian Universalism, I am compelled to say that I currently do not have a religious affiliation.
 I simply choose to contemplatively and organically live out my spirituality, allowing the Being in All to make itself known in its multidimensional and multifaceted expression.

 “ANY GOD I EVER FOUND IN CHURCH, I BROUGHT IN MYSELF.”― ALICE WALKER

-Since my continued education is in personal and spiritual development, I am able to translate diverse religious expressions into a deeply personal mystical experience that fuels my own understanding of the Divine and allows me to live a uniquely principled life tailored to my experience of a knowable yet unknowable God.
+Since my background is in Religious Studies and my continued education is in personal and spiritual development, I am able to translate diverse religious expressions into a deeply personal mystical experience that fuels my own understanding of the Divine and allows me to live a uniquely principled life tailored to my experience of a knowable yet unknowable God.
 This training and breadth of experience helps you too.
 I have an intimate understanding of many religious cultures and have a vast knowledge of where those religious traditions diverge and intersect.

-The heart of my work is helping you connect with that which is greater than you in all areas of your life so you are able to live out the most authentic expression of you.
+The heart of my work is in helping you connect to that which is greater than you in all areas of your life so that you are able to live out the most authentic — and connected — expression of you.